 There is a lot of helpful information available to owners to help them choose a general contractor for their job.
 One really good article about choosing a GC in Florida specifically was written by Florida construction attorney Charles Jimerson in 10 Things To Consider When Selecting A General Contractor in Florida.
 Government agencies also frequently publish information to help owners with this process.
-One good federal resource is the “Hiring A Contractor” page from the Federal Trade Commission, and a helpful more local resource is published by the City of Weston, Florida, “Choosing A Contractor.”
+One good federal resource is the “Hiring A Contractor” page from the Federal Trade Commission.
 It’s common for owners to also consult review websites like Angie’s List to see reviews from other owners.

 When it comes to choosing a contractor property owners need to evaluate two separate things.